tsantoorjian/WolfWise_App/src/_python_scripts/README.md

 These scripts are intended to be run locally or in a separate environment from the web application deployment.

+## Shared Utilities

+A new `utils` package has been added to provide reusable functions across scripts.
+This package includes:

+- **Supabase utilities**: Functions for connecting to Supabase and loading data
+- **NBA API utilities**: Functions for fetching data from the NBA API with retry logic

+See the [`utils/README.md`](./utils/README.md) for detailed usage instructions.

 ## Contents

+- `utils/`: Shared utility functions for Supabase and NBA API operations
 - `stat_cards/`: Scripts for generating player stat cards
 - `lineups/`: Scripts for processing lineup data
 - `records/`: Record-related data processing